Turn evaporation into water resilience for AI.

 Verifiable, today.

-An NCPD Innovative Technology Excellence Prize 2025 (Saudi Arabia), a Solar Impulse Efficient Solution label (2020 and 2023), a U.S. patent granted in 2018, an ISO 14046-based Water Impact Report by Oxia Initiative, field trials in five countries since 2016 with academic collaborations including UC Davis and NAIT — and selection in VivaTech's 2026 Top 400 Tech for Change.
+An NCPD Innovative Technology Excellence Prize 2025 (Saudi Arabia), a Solar Impulse Efficient Solution label (2020 and 2023), a U.S. patent granted in 2018 (active to 2034), an ISO 14046-based water impact assessment, pilot trials in six countries since 2016 with UC Davis and NAIT, and selection in VivaTech's 2026 Top 400 Tech for Change.

 The asset

 Early-stage discussions underway; pilot and quantification partners being engaged.
-RHST licenses its technology to strategic operating partners — Partners & licensing →
+RHST licenses its technology to strategic operating partners.
+Partners & licensing →

 Regulatory context